 - Number of Position Reports is the number of times the aircraft reported its position during the time it was being tracked by my receiver.

-- Tracked From/To is a Google map, generated on the fly, showing the approximate locations of the aircraft at the times it was First and Last Seen.
+- Tracked From/To is a Leaflet map, generated on the fly, showing a straight line between where the aircraft was First (green) and Last (red) Seen.